 Cefprozil Side Effects

 Not all side effects for cefprozil may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cefprozil: oral powder for suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking cefprozil:Less common
+You should check with your doctor immediately if any of these side effects occur when taking cefprozil:Less common

 - Black, tarry stools